KiranRiz/Secure_Communication_System/README.md

 - Browser runtime uses P-256 Web Crypto; the Python crypto_core reference may use related curves for testing — docs should be read with that distinction in mind
 - No Signal-style double ratchet / full forward-secrecy protocol beyond per-session keys — messages sent while a peer is offline can fail to decrypt if the session key is re-established before that peer reads them
 - Compromised client devices are out of scope for E2E guarantees
-- Deployment uses a free sslip.io hostname rather than a purchased domain, since the project scope did not require one

 ---